 Certifications and Degrees

-Being a Certified Six Sigma Green Belt certainly has its perks — salaries approach $80K annually and far exceed the paychecks of those without certification.
-Chartered Property Casualty Underwriters also rank high on the pay scale, with expected average earnings of around $70K per year.
-Erie Insurance Group provides the highest financial reward to those with a Bachelor's Degree — these employees rake in $71K annually.
+Being a Certified Six Sigma Green Belt certainly has its perks — salaries approach approximately $80K per year and far exceed the paychecks of those without certification.
+On average, salaries rise to around $70K annually for accredited Chartered Property Casualty Underwriters.
+Regarding salaries and education, Erie Insurance Group pays those with a Bachelor's Degree the most — $71K.

 Benefits and Perks